0phoff/slidev-theme-eavise/example.md

 </Block>

 <Block class="w-full h-full stack">
-If the grid is not wide enough to place all of its children, it will automatically wrap and create a row!
+If there are more children than columns, the layout automatically creates a new row.
 </Block>

 <Block class='w-full h-full pile row-span-2'>

 <div v-click-hide>

-All columns have an equal width, which is defined by the `column-width` argument.
-The width passed here is actually a minimum; if there is more space for the columns to grow, they will.
+You specify the number of `columns` through an argument.

 </div>

 <div v-after>

-The same goes for rows with the `row-height` argument, though it is usually not necessary to give a value, as the default works pretty well.
+The same goes for the `rows` argument, though the layout usually creates the necessary rows automatically.
+One reason to specify the number of rows, is if you want empty rows in your layout.

 </div>